 4. Don’t skip the (real) add-ins.
 There’s a reason coffee tastes amazing with cream and sugar!
 Use real cream (or at least whole milk, preferably raw and from pastured cows) in your coffee, and sweeten it to taste with real maple syrup, raw honey, or coconut sugar.
-I personally always add a couple scoops of gelatin protein to my coffee as well.
+I personally always add a couple scoops of my favorite collagen protein to my coffee as well.
 The natural fats, proteins and sugars in these add-ins will actually help balance your blood sugar and energy levels while preventing coffee from raising your stress hormones too high.
 Of course, it goes without saying that fake creamers and artificial sweeteners are not healthy add-ins!

 5. Drink with a meal.
 Never drink coffee on an empty stomach.
 Along with adding healthy ingredients to your coffee, drinking coffee with a full, balanced meal can really help prevent coffee jitters (this is even more important if you like drinking your coffee black).
 Eat a meal that contains a balance of protein, fat, and carbohydrates to fuel your body’s metabolic energy needs, rebuild lean tissue, and replace feel-good brain chemicals.
 Drinking coffee alongside a healthy meal like that will provide you with a steady stream of energy instead of setting you up for feeling wired-then-tired.